jlangch/venice/doc/readme/transducers.md

 # Transducers

 Transducers isolate transforming reducing functions (like `map` or `filter` in their transducer version) from sequential iteration.
 They are independent from their input and output sources.
-As a consequence transducers can be composed like any other functions.
+As a consequence transducers can be composed like any other function.

 Traditional `map` or `filter` functions operate sequentially on input and output collections: